Snehal8208/AtmInterface/README.md

 # AtmInterface
-I develop this ATM process using java
+I Develop this ATM process using Java